Ruler (film): Plot

-Thereupon the villagers start narrating the past, and Dharma is a powerful police officer, the son of Seetaramaiah, who stands for justice.
+Thereupon, the villagers start narrating the past, and Dharma is a powerful police officer, the son of Seetaramaiah, who stands for justice.
 Niranjana Prasad, daughter of Veerandranath Tagore, loves and marries a lower caste guy, which her father heartily welcomes.
-During their wedding reception, Bhavaninath Tagore, the younger brother of Veerandranath Tagore, murders the bridegroom and also attempts to kill pregnant Niranjana Prasad using his racism and vote bank.
+During their wedding reception, Bhavaninath Tagore, the younger brother of Veerandranath Tagore, murders the bridegroom and attempts to kill pregnant Niranjana Prasad using his racism and vote bank.
 All at once, Dharma arrives, rescues, and shields them in the village through Telugu farmers as gratitude.
-Meanwhile, avenged Bhavaninath Tagore clouts and issued a G.O to repeal the lease agreement.
-Veerandranath Tagore abides in the farmers' agony, so, they leave the village.
-First, he asks Niranjana Prasad to stand by at the railway station and approach Bhavaninath Tagore with an appeal for the cancellation of the G.O.
+Meanwhile, they avenged Bhavaninath Tagore's clouts and issued a G.O. to repeal the lease agreement.
+Veerandranath Tagore abides in the farmers' agony, so they leave the village.
+First, he asks Niranjana Prasad to stand by at the railway station and approach Bhavaninath Tagore with an appeal to cancel the G.O.

 However, a bloodthirsty Bhavaninath Tagore kills him and orders his henchmen to eliminate Niranjana Prasad.
 Tracing her whereabouts, Dharma arrives on a train on time.
-In the fight, he is severely injured and wiped out, and at this juncture, he is witnessed by Sarojini Naidu.
-In a flash, the story turns to the present when Sarojini Naidu also affirms him as Dharma, but he cannot recall his memory.
-Nevertheless, he decides to encounter Bhavaninath Tagore when his heart is felt with joy, knowing that Niranjana Prasad is safeguarded by the villagers and she has given birth to a baby boy named Dharma.
+In the fight, he is severely injured and wiped out when Sarojini Naidu witnesses him.
+In a flash, the story turns to the present when Sarojini Naidu affirms him as Dharma, but he cannot recall his memory.
+Nevertheless, he encounters Bhavaninath Tagore when his heart is filled with joy, knowing that the villagers safeguard Niranjana Prasad and she has given birth to a baby boy named Dharma.
 At last, Dharma / Arjun Prasad knocks out Bhavaninath Tagore, permanently allows the lands to the farmers, and declares Niranjana Prasad as the original heir of the Tagore dynasty.
-Finally, Sarojini Naidu departs with Harika bequeathing Dharma / Arjun Prasad as his necessity is more to the public than her business empire.
+Finally, Sarojini Naidu departs with Harika, bequeathing Dharma / Arjun Prasad, as his necessity is more to the public than her business empire.